MoserMichael/teach-your-children-well/README.md

 Update: Well, i am no longer sure about the song: 'Teach your children well/Their father's hell will slowly go by' - history is part of us, it is hard to understand anything without looking at where things came from...

---

-(Another rational: me getting bored on "the internet" and being a bit disillusioned about all of it... (need a new motivation, sort of)

-I guess that social networks are turning into some kind of tool for social control, it's a new trick of those who are in charge:

-Once upon a time they used to find a single narrative, one that would fit everyone.
-They would then use that narrative and  push it through via the TV screen and the newspapers, so as to push it down the throat of everyone...

-Nowadays things changed: they are now assuming, that society is inherently divided into multiple tribes.
-Now the social networking thing is trying to build allegiances among the member of each particular tribe, instead of trying to find a common narrative.

-Of course guess who is the gatekeeper that is to decides on what counts as "fake news" and "fake information", gotcha!

-It's a change of focus in the tools used for brainwashing.
-I think that I should drop out of all this madness...

-One solution for this is ... to keep digging.

-(that's one of my objectives: to teach my growing kids, that it is easy to write up something of interest, after you search a little bit on the enormously big internet) )